25 do’s ‘n’ don’t Pinterest marketing tips you need to know to succeed on Pinterest in 2020.

 Even though I was seeing an uptick in traffic, I was still mostly using a system of trial and error.
 In other words, wasting a lot of time.
 But, I kept at it, finally devising a series of tried and true methods that work.
 Every.
 Single.
 Time.

 In fact, check out two of my latest projects!
 They both started as little, baby ideas which then grew into self-sufficient brands.
 Quickly.
-On Pinterest.

 Now I’m excited to share all that I know about this awesome platform with YOU!
 But, before we get right into the nitty-gritty, let’s take a quick minute to review just what Pinterest is (and isn’t).